 Latte makers are a tool.
 So like other tools usually the more you spend the better machine you can get.
 However there are exceptions to this rule as machines that provide great value for money.

-In this article we have only selected latte makers that offer value for money for the average home consumer for each price range.
+In this article I have only selected latte makers that offer value for money for the average home consumer for each price range.

 Typically the benefits you get from a more expensive machine when compared to a cheaper one are:

 - Better build quality

 - Extra features, such as built in grinders and temperature controls

 So it will be a trade off on how much money you want to spend to get the features you want.